Hosting and bandwidth provided by MacAce.net.

 Nano SIM refers to the SIM (Subscriber Identity Module) standard used by the cellular capable iPad models:

-All iPhone 5, iPhone 5c, iPhone 5s, iPhone 6, and iPhone 6 Plus models use Nano SIMs, too.
+All iPhone 5, iPhone 5c, iPhone 5s, iPhone 6, iPhone 6 Plus, iPhone 6s, and iPhone 6s Plus models use Nano SIMs, too.

 Nano SIM is the fourth version, or the "fourth form factor" (4FF) of the SIM standard and measures a mere 12.3 mm by 8.8 mm by 0.67 mm, but still holds the same amount of data as earlier SIM cards.